-A successful Court Advocacy program that began in December 2000 trains community members to follow court cases involving animal abuse of all kinds and develops educational materials and information that promote understanding and effective intervention.
+A successful Court Advocacy program that trains community members to follow court cases involving animal abuse of all kinds and develops educational materials and information that promote understanding and effective intervention.
 Court Advocates appear in court on behalf of the community and the victims who are of all animal species, humans included.
 Participants also provide training and logistical support for situations involving animal neglect, abuse and fighting.

-We also provide funding needed to provide evidence for ongoing cases.
+We also provide funding needed to provide forensic evidence for ongoing cases.
 This includes transportation and accommodations for out-of-state witnesses and veterinary diagnostic laboratory services such as necropsies.